-Your baby will need to be undressed for part of the examination.
-During the examination the health professional will:
+During the examination, the health professional will:

-- look into your baby's eyes focusing on how their eyes look and move - listen to their heart using a stethoscope to detect heart sounds - examine their hips to ensure the joints are in the correct place - examine baby boys to check if their testes are in the right place
+- look into your baby's eyes focusing on how their eyes look and move - listen to their heart using a stethoscope to detect heart sounds - examine their hips to ensure the joints are in the correct place - examine baby boys to check if their testes are in the right place.

-These screening tests are carried out within 72 hours of birth and again when your baby is between 6 and 8 weeks of age.
-Screening is offered within 72 hours of birth and again at 6 to 8 weeks
+These screening tests are carried out within 72 hours of birth and again when your baby is between 6 to 8 weeks of age.
+Screening is offered within 72 hours of birth and again at 6-8 weeks